deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

 Example workspace 1: Webmapping for Utah
 ----------------------------------------

-This workspace demonstrates a web mapping setup based on data from Utah.
+This workspace contains a web mapping setup based on data from Utah.
 It contains a WMS with some raster and vector layers and some nice render styles.
 Raster data is read from GeoTIFF files, vector data is backed by shapefiles.
 Additionally, a WFS is configured that allows to access the raw vector data in GML format.

 After downloading and activating the "deegree utahDemo" workspace, you can click on the "see layers" link, which opens a simple web map client that displays a base map (not rendered by deegree, but loaded from the OpenStreetMap servers).